xhfmvls/link-shortener-api/README.md

 # link-shortener-api
-Link shortener API with Express and Typescript
+Link shortener API with Express, Typescript, and Redis